arunasurya/academy/bsqtokens.md

 ## Issuance
 ### Genesis Transaction
-2.5BTC (from a donation) will be used to create 2.5M BSQ in the genesis transaction upon the DAO launch.
+2.5BTC (from a donation) will be used to create 2.5M BSQ in the genesis transaction in the DAO launch.
 Since there are 100,000,000 satoshis in 1BTC, 1BSQ is equal to 100 Satoshi.
 You can read more about Bisq transactions [here](bisqtx.md).

 ### Decentralized Issuance
 Any contributor can issue new BSQ by submitting a compensation request.
 If the request is approved in the voting process, the contributor is awarded the amount of BSQ requested.